andreasmallios/genaiadvisor/README.md

 This tool is for educational purposes only and does not constitute financial advice.
 Always consult a qualified financial advisor before making investment decisions.

+## Contribution

+This work contributes a reproducible, offline-first financial advisory prototype that unites modular technical analysis, machine learning prediction, and explainable AI, demonstrating a transparent and interpretable approach to retail investment decision support.

 ## Overview

 GenAI Advisor is a powerful educational tool designed to assist retail investors by providing an AI-powered investment analysis pipeline.
 It fetches equity data from Yahoo Finance, analyzes it using a hybrid **rule-based and ML-enhanced strategy engine**, generates **clear LLM explanations (Ollama Mistral)**, and presents results in an intuitive **Streamlit dashboard** for privacy-preserving, offline investment analysis.